Tahul/vscode-commit-prompt/README.md

 Opens the `Add` prompt.

-Show changes from current working tree and allow you to add them individually.
+Show changes from the current working tree and allow you to add them individually.

-Allows to add `all` (`git add ${workspaceRoot}`) with first prompt item.
+Allows to add `all` (`git add ${workspaceRoot}`) with the first prompt item.

 Will `rm` unchecked files from the staged files.